Welcome to your Tradinformed Backtest Model

-100s of other traders have used Tradinformed models to learn about their strategies and improve their trading.
+Hundreds of other traders have used Tradinformed models to learn about their strategies and improve their trading.

 The guide below will help you to get started and begin testing your own strategies.
+Watch the accompanying videos to see me demonstrating everything.

 What you will learn